 Here are some tips on how to cut costs and enjoy a solo safari to Uganda.
 Traveling with friends is always the best way to enjoy a safari in Africa but if you are traveling alone you can join an existing group on safari.
 Travel and tour operators can help get you in touch with a group that is already booked and it this will be a money saver for both the group and the solo traveler.
 Traveling by bus is also one way to cut costs and still have an amazing safari experience.

-Depending on how interesting the bus driver, your road trips to the different game parks and tourist sites could be very exhilarating.
+Depending on how interesting the bus driver, your road trips to the different game parks and tourist sites could be very exciting.
 Usually the bus will take you to the town closest to the park you intend to visit, and you can hire a vehicle to take you to wherever you are staying.
 Make friends or acquaintances with some nice friendly Ugandans and have them do the negotiations for you especially for the hired vehicle, they can also get you in touch with other people on safari in the area.

 Another option is to book a scheduled safari tour.
 A few tour and travel companies offer scheduled safari tours like this gorilla trek in Rwanda 3 days which include visits to most of the popular tourist sites in Uganda.
 As a solo tourist you can always book a slot on a scheduled tour.
 The price of these tours varies with the size of the group, although we recommend a group of not more than 6 people.